 Emerald Ash Borer (EAB)

-New.
-Article on the effect of cold temperatures on invasive pest species (PDF) (330 KB) by Mark Whitmore of Cornell University.
+Article on the effect of cold temperatures on invasive pest species (PDF, 1 MB) by Mark Whitmore of Cornell University.

 View updated EAB quarantine areas as of April 2013.

 David Cappaert. http://www.forestryimages.org/

 Please note: If you have ash trees, stop and learn more before you act.
 The potential threat of emerald ash borer (EAB) is real; however, acting without understanding the specific threat to your trees, regulations and quarantines, and your options, could cause the unnecessary loss of treasured shade trees, or loss of substantial income from your woodlot.
 For more information, please see the links in the right hand column of this page.